 Negative self-talk is just like asking the Universe for more of what you don’t want.
 It’s essential to learn how to monitor your self-talk.
 But, it’s not enough to recognize the negative self-talk.
 You’ll need to learn how to change it to redirect the trajectory of your world.

 The hex or charm curious paradox presents an ethical dilemma.
 If all words have power, what are the repercussions to the person who thinks or speaks them?
 If I speak positive words, will they come back to me in the form of good karma?
-If that is true, then when I speak negative words, they too will come back to me somehow.
+If that is true, then when I say negative comments, they will come back to me somehow.
 If all words can change the world, should I be silent?

 Words Are Spells – Words Shape Reality